-However, if you want to view your Google Analytics custom reports in the future, just go to Customization » Custom Reports and click on the report you want to view.
+If you want to view your Google Analytics custom reports in the future, just go to Customization » Custom Reports and click on the report you want to view.

 And if you want to dig even deeper into your Google Analytics data, in addition to the data you can now see using custom reports, be sure to check out MonsterInsights, the best Google Analytics plugin on the market today.